Hiring FAQ

 Onboarding

-That’s a good question – unfortunately USDS does not have any insight into candidate’s background investigations, which includes the process, what’s needed, and an individual’s status.
+That’s a good question – unfortunately USDS does not have any insight into candidates’ background investigations, which includes an individual’s status.

-Our security partners work closely with intelligence agencies to make sure things are moving as fast as possible – with consideration that we all need to be deemed suitable for employment by a White House component.
+Our security partners work closely with intelligence agencies to make sure things are moving as fast as possible, with consideration that we all need to be deemed suitable for employment by a White House component.
+The estimated timeframe for the process is between 10 and 30 days.

 If you are being deployed to an agency you may undergo an investigation with that particular agency as well.

 You may know this before we do.
 You’ll receive a formal offer letter from HR when you have passed the background check and drug test.
-The HR team who issued your tentative offer letter will be in touch with more information once you are considered suitable for employment – but your actual investigation may continue to go on for many months after you’re employed.
+The HR team who issued your Tentative Job Offer will be in touch with more information once you are considered suitable for employment, but your actual investigation may continue to go on for many months after you’re employed.

-Please keep your Talent Team guide informed of any changes to your timeline while onboarding.
+Please keep the talent team informed of any changes to your timeline while onboarding.

-You will receive a tentative offer letter that offers you a role conditional upon passing the background security check and drug test.
-Because it is conditional, we suggest that candidates hold off on long-term decisions until receiving a formal offer letter.
+You will receive a Tentative Job Offer that offers you a role conditional upon passing the background security check and drug test.
+Because it is conditional, we suggest that candidates hold off on long-term decisions until receiving a Formal Job Offer.

-You will receive a formal offer letter after you have successfully passed your background check and drug test.
+You will receive a Formal Job Offer after you have successfully passed your background check and drug test.

-Once you take the drug test you must start within 30 days or results go invalid.
+Once you pass your background investigation and drug test, the talent team will reach out to discuss your start date and send you a Formal Job Offer.
+Once you take the drug test you must start within 30 days or results become invalid.

 Relocation

-We are happy to help set up a visit for incoming candidates who have received a conditional offer.
-Please reach out to your USDS Talent Team guide to schedule a visit.
+We are happy to help set up a visit for incoming candidates who have received a Tentative Job Offer.
+Please reach out to the talent team to schedule a visit.

 Life at USDS